Murder of Laquan McDonald: Van Dyke's trial

 On October 5, 2018, Van Dyke was found guilty of second degree murder and 16 counts of aggravated battery with a firearm, but was acquitted of official misconduct.

-On January 18, 2019, Van Dyke was sentenced to 81 months (almost 7 years) in prison for the second-degree murder conviction alone instead of the other more serious charges, which was contrary to Illinois Supreme Court precedent.
+On January 18, 2019, Van Dyke was sentenced to 81 months (almost seven years) in prison for the second-degree murder conviction alone instead of the other more serious charges, which was contrary to Illinois Supreme Court precedent.

 Illinois Attorney General Kwame Raoul filed a request with the Illinois Supreme Court to vacate Van Dyke's sentence for second-degree murder and impose a sentence on each of the 16 aggravated battery counts.
 A majority of Illinois Supreme Court Justices voted to deny this request without a hearing or explanation.
 Two of the justices authored dissenting opinions, stating the decision of the sentencing judge had been unlawful.

 The Illinois Department of Corrections refused to disclose the state prison where Van Dyke was initially incarcerated to serve his sentence, citing safety reasons.
 He was transferred on February 5, 2019, to the Federal Correctional Institution in Danbury, Connecticut.
 During his first week at this facility, he was assaulted by other inmates while in the general population.
 Sometime after the assault, he was transferred to the Federal Correctional Institution, Otisville, New York.
 In November 2019, he was moved from the Otisville federal prison to a state prison outside Illinois.

 On February 3, 2022, Van Dyke was released from prison after serving 39 months of his 81-month sentence.
 He was eligible to be released early due to good behavior in prison.
 He was subsequently on mandatory supervised release, i.e. parole.

 Trial of March, Walsh, and Gaffney

 On June 27, 2017, three current or former Chicago police officers were charged with conspiracy, official misconduct, and obstruction of justice connected with a coverup of the shooting.
 Those charged were David March, the lead detective in this case, Joseph Walsh, Van Dyke's partner on the night of the shooting, and Thomas Gaffney.
-Their bench trial began on November 27, 2018, and a verdict was expected by January 15, 2019.
+Their bench trial began on November 27, 2018.
 On January 17, 2019, Cook County Judge Domenica Stephenson found them not guilty of the charges.